Updated on: October 1, 2022

 This prevents anyone — including hackers — from surveilling your internet activity.
 A VPN also replaces your IP address with a virtual IP address from another country, so you can bypass internet restrictions.
 The best Mac VPNs (like ExpressVPN) can do all of these things and more.

 Doesn’t macOS have a built-in VPN client?

-Yes, macOS has a built-in VPN client, but it’s very different than a VPN service.
+Yes, macOS has a built-in VPN client, but it’s very different from a VPN service.
 The macOS VPN client connects users to a VPN at their workplace or school — so remote workers are able to access their company’s network and files, and students or faculty members can log into their campus’s network.

-On the other hand, a VPN service provider like ExpressVPN or ProtonVPN will let you connect to secure servers located all over the world while masking your IP address and encrypting your data — this allows you to securely and privately browse the web, bypass geo-blocked websites, and safely share P2P files.
+On the other hand, a VPN service provider like ExpressVPN or Proton VPN will let you connect to secure servers located all over the world while masking your IP address and encrypting your data — this allows you to securely and privately browse the web, stream videos, and share P2P files.

 Are there any free VPNs for Mac?

 Yes, but most aren’t very good.
-While there are a couple of decent free VPNs for Mac users, most free VPNs aren’t secure enough, have frustrating limitations, store user data, and/or slow down internet speed.
-If you’re looking for a safe and secure free VPN for your Mac, I recommend ProtonVPN — its free plan works on macOS, provides unlimited bandwidth on 1 device, has good speeds, and is very easy to use.
+While there are some decent free VPNs for Mac users, most free VPNs aren’t secure enough, have frustrating limitations, store user data, and/or slow down internet speed.
+If you’re looking for a safe and secure free VPN for your Mac, I recommend Proton VPN — its free plan works on macOS, provides unlimited bandwidth on 1 device, has good speeds, and is very easy to use.

-But if you’re looking for a VPN that provides multiple simultaneous connections, comes with advanced security features, unblocks streaming services, and allows torrenting, you should get a premium VPN.
-My top 3 choices — ExpressVPN, CyberGhost VPN, and ProtonVPN — all offer money-back guarantees, so you have plenty of time to try them out risk-free.
+But if you’re looking for a VPN that provides multiple simultaneous connections, comes with advanced security features, works with streaming services, and allows torrenting, you should get a premium VPN.
+My top 3 choices — ExpressVPN, Private Internet Access, and Proton VPN — all offer money-back guarantees, so you have plenty of time to try them out risk-free.